 This contract is between Ramasis Limited and you, our customer.

-Ramasis trades as Safely Insured.
+Safely Insured is a trading name of Ramasis Limited.
 We are an independent intermediary; we give advice on, sell and administer general insurance policies.
 We’re also allowed to help arrange credit facilities to help pay for insurance.

 Ramasis Limited, is part of Daly Holdings Group Limited.
 The Directors of Daly Holdings Limited, have more than 10% voting rights in Universal Insurance Company (Guernsey) Limited.